 A study of solo and ensemble piano literature from the romantic, impressionistic and modern schools.
 Attention given to compositional forms and performances practices of each period.
 Spring, odd years.

-Prerequisites: MUS 4224.
+Prerequisites: MUS 4224.Two semester hours

 MUSIC 4264.
 SURVEY OF CHORAL LITERATURE.